anishrana2001/CKA/dumps1.md

 kubectl create serviceaccount cicd-token-var -n app-team-var

 ```
 ### We have created clusterrole and serviceaccount, and now, we can create rolebinding.
-Please note the serviceaccount syntax "--serviceaccount=namespace:serviceaccount-name"
+Please note the serviceaccount syntax "--serviceaccount=namespace:serviceaccount-name" and don't forget to add namespace
 ```
-kubectl create rolebinding deploy-b --clusterrole=deployment-clusterrole-var --serviceaccount=app-team-var:cici-token
+kubectl create rolebinding deploy-b --clusterrole=deployment-clusterrole-var --serviceaccount=app-team-var:cici-token --namespace=app-team-var

 ```
 ```